jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/06-Sprites.md

   time.sleep(0.05)
 ```

 Save this to your board.
 You should see the character walking in place!

+> 🙋‍♀️ Why `walker[0]`?
+This is part of the weird way graphics are handled on these boards.
+In this case, the first element in `walker` is the sprite that's being displayed, with all the other ones hidden away.
+We tell the display which frame to show by setting `walker[0]`.
+Confusing for sure...

+Ok!
 Next, let's make them walk forward.
 To do this, all we need to do is update the `x` position each frame, right after we update which frame is displayed:

 ```python
 walker.x += direction